-Course project The course requires a final project of each student, and is due on the last day the class meets.
+Course project The course requires a final project of each student.
 You are strongly encouraged to do a research project, but you can also do a survey paper on some topic relevant to the course material.
 In both cases, your project should be a paper of at least 3000 words (not including the bibliography) in a format and style appropriate for submission to a journal such as Bioinformatics (however, please provide this in a single column format, not double column).
 Research projects can involve two students, but survey papers must be done by yourself.
 (Note: When projects are done by two students, the division of the work should be communicated in the write-up, and each student should submit their own course project write-up.
 Please see me to discuss requirements regarding division of work and write-ups for your specific project, if this applies to you.)
 Grades on the final project depend upon the kind of project you do.
 For a research paper, your grade will be 30% writing and 70% content.
 If you do a survey paper, the grade will be 40% writing and 60% content.
 In both cases, you should include a thoughtful discussion of the relevant literature and have an appropriate bibliography.
 Note also the requirements for reproducibility (for research papers) and the expectations about writing quality, so see this PDF for some writing advice.
 See also this page for suggested topics.
 I meet with each group several times during the semester to help them make progress, and the TA is also available to help.
 To see some of the papers that have resulted from these course projects, see this page.
 Finally, note that there is a required in-person presentation of the course project proposal.
 You will need to schedule this with me, and they will not take place during the class lecture.

 Pre-requisites CS 374 and CS 361/STAT 361, or consent of the instructor; no biology background is required.
 As most of you did not do your undergraduate degrees at UIUC, you would not have taken these courses here.
 I am not concerned if you are a graduate student in the CS program, since this would imply you have this background anyway.
 But if you are a graduate student in another program, you will need to meet with me to discuss your background.
 The first homework, to some extent, will be used to evaluate your readiness for the course in terms of your background training.
 I will grade this myself and then meet with you if your performance on the homework does not reflect sufficient background.
 In that case, we should discuss options, including you switching to Credit/No Credit, dropping the course but auditing, etc.